 - Date: Friday 9 June 2017

-DESIGNING A curriculum that forges productive links with regional politics, culture and business is the focus of a new LITE event.
+DESIGNING A curriculum that forges productive links with regional politics, culture and business was the focus of a successful LITE event.

-The ‘Exploring the Civic Curriculum Colloquium’ has been organised by the Leeds Institute for Teaching Excellence (LITE) to explore the role of a university and its relationship with its surrounding region and community.
+The ‘Exploring the Civic Curriculum Colloquium’ – organised by the Leeds Institute for Teaching Excellence (LITE) – explored the role of a university and its relationship with its surrounding region and community.

 READ: full programme here.